 If it is needed, the ward nurses can arrange for district nurses to visit you at home and look at any wounds and dressings.

-We have more information about recovering at home after breast reconstruction.
+We have more information about your sex life after having breast reconstruction.

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.